-Each student has to submit an independent and individual final project.
-In no instance will it be acceptable for a student to work with another student on his/her final project.
+Each student has to submit an independent, individual and original final project.
+In no instance will it be acceptable for a student to submit with another student his/her final project.

-Students who fail to submit their final project will have their grade reported as "has not fulfilled course obligations" (230) and will not be eligible for a degree.
+Students who fail to submit their final project on the scheduled date will have their grade reported as "has not fulfilled course obligations" (230) and will not be eligible for a degree.
 Students who receive a failing grade for their final project will have their grade reported as "Failed" (220) and will not be eligible for a degree.